Merlin Bird ID by Cornell Lab

 About This App

-• ❌ The Bad: Battery drain can be significant when using the Sound ID feature for extended periods due to continuous microphone usage and real-time processing.
+• โŒ The Bad: High battery consumption during extended use of the Sound ID feature due to continuous microphone monitoring and processing.